ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 2. Hardware
 -----------

-There are many choices and options for ArduPilot FCs, see `this list of currently supported boards <common-autopilots>`__.
+There are many choices and options for ArduPilot FCs, see `this list of currently supported boards <common-autopilots.html>`__.
 Omnibus F4 Pro or Matek F405-Wing are good choices for a basic FPV plane configuration, since they integrate OSD and power module functions into one board.
 This guide will assume a compareable integrated peripheral setup containing onboard battery monitoring and OSD.
 Additionally, the following items are required: